AlokTheDataGuy/nlp_projects/4. multi-modal-chatbot/README.md

 1. Open your browser and navigate to http://localhost:3000
 2. Type a message or upload an image (or both)
 3. The chatbot will process your input and respond accordingly
-4. You can ask the chatbot to generate images by using phrases like "show me", "create an image of", etc.
+4. You can ask questions about uploaded images to get AI analysis

 ## Project Structure